hariharan20/MLDEnv/README.md

 ## MLDEnv

-### This is the repo for training collaborative robotic arms on task learning in a dynamic environment
+### This is the repo for training collaborative robotic arms in a dynamic environment
 Steps to work with this repository
 ```
 mkdir -p ros_ws/src